kamalx/supreme-bovines/README.md

 This project uses react + vite.

-This was an learning experiment that has so far gone pretty good.
+This was a learning experiment that has so far gone pretty good.
 It includes a react app started from scratch using one of the pnpm create commands for react projects that I am forgetting...